browserbase/stagehand-python/README.md

 - `model_name`: Optional model name for the AI.
 - `dom_settle_timeout_ms`: Additional time (in ms) to have the DOM settle.
 - `debug_dom`: Enable debug mode for DOM operations.
+- `stream_response`: Whether to stream responses from the server (default: True).
+- `timeout_settings`: Custom timeout settings for HTTP requests.

 Example using a unified configuration: